Verner Panton's Flowerpot Series

-The Danish designer Verner Panton is behind the beloved Flowerpot series.
-This lighting series, spans both large and small pendants, as well as ceiling, table and floor lamps.
-The strong colours and the round, simple shade is characteristic for the Flowerpot series.
-Panton designed them in the 1960s and 70s Flower Power era, from which the name originates.
+The world-renowned Danish designer, Verner Panton, is behind the famous Flowerpot series which include both large and small pendants, as well as ceiling, table and floor lamps.
+The bright, vivid colours and the round simple shade design are characteristic for the Flowerpot series, but also for Panton’s design in general.
+Designed in 1960s and 70s, the name of the series is inspired by the Flower Power era and the Hippie movement.
+The series include:

 Verner Panton designed the Flowerpot lamp series in several models.
 The series includes: